jonschlinkert/utils/README.md

 ```

 ## Contributing
-Pull requests and stars are always welcome.
+> Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](https://github.com/jonschlinkert/utils/issues)

 ### Adding utils

-> Pull requests are always welcome, whether it's for fixing typos, improving docs, or anything else.

 If you want to do a PR to add a util, please read the following first: